 There are a few reasons for this: Many dogs at that age are not spayed or neutered yet.
-Those that are may often not yet be housebroken solidly and still have frequent accidents.
+Those that are, may often not yet be solidly housebroken and, therefore, still have frequent accidents.
 More importantly, young dogs may not yet understand the rules of play and can sometimes stress the other dogs by being "in their face" which can lead to conflict and negative experiences in turn for those young dogs.
 We recommend socializing your puppy through supervised puppy playgroups or at a daycare center that is set up to accommodate such an experience.

 No worries!
 We will continue to accommodate your dog until the end of your visit or possibly transport your dog to another facility or person, and may or may not recommend a future visit.

 You can come and visit the outside area by appointment in addition to bringing your dog for a meet-and-greet.
 We cannot have indoor visits, since we do not cage our dog guests, and they may jump on visitors and cause liability issues.
 However, we have many photos of the indoors on our website and social media.

 We have a small staff that does not allow us to do pick-ups or drop-offs as it will reduce the amount of time we spend with the dogs.
 Dog Meadow prides itself on optimizing outdoor time where we concentrate on exercise and play.
 We do provide transportation in an emergency situation to a veterinary clinic if needed.